tomayac/lol-netlog/README.md

 League of Legends netlog parser and webapp

+Copyright (c) 2014 Daedalus Bits, LLC.
+Available under BSD license.
-By Nelson Minar &lt;nelson@monkey.org&gt;, BSD licensed.
+By Nelson Minar &lt;nelson@monkey.org&gt;.

 This is the source code for [http://www.somebits.com/lol-netlog/](http://www.somebits.com/lol-netlog/), a work-in-progress webapp for working with League of Legends netlogs.
 These logs are written by the LoL game